webspaceiq/typhoon-protocol/README.md

-# Typhoon Core
+# Typhoon Protocol
-Typhoon Core is a decentralized spatial database built on the Ethereum platform.
+Typhoon Protocol is a decentralized spatial database built on the Ethereum platform.